 You probably heard it before: You should treat your website as a garden.
 Back in the days, people used to think that a website was some kind of a digital brochure.
 Text it, design it, print it, leave it.
 Of course these days are gone and people know that you launch a website and optimize it iteratively.
-And that’s not all there is in the garden metaphor.
-We will come to this later but for now let’s start with the obvious.
+You have to take care of it.
+That’s the obvious part of the garden metaphore.
+But there’s even more to it.
+We will come to that later but for now let’s start with the basics.

 The pace of the digital is in no way comparable to print

 1. Competition is fast

 The internet is a fast moving place.
 Brands come and go and users are getting used to latest standards.
 Be it certain channels of communication, design trends, social platforms or payment services.
 And even though you might think, that business has always worked out fine, your competition may adopt trends and fashions with little effort—leaving you behind with a competitive disadvantage.
 So the sheer pace of the digital plays into the hands of the small, agile brands.
 It’s easier than ever for a newbie to become a successfully brand and for a settled business to become obsolete.

 2. Search engines think that new is good

 Search engines like established, trusted websites.
 But they like it when these sites evolve and are up to date, too.
 If you want to make yourself interesting to them, you better have a blog, regular press releases or update your pages’ content from time to time.
 Again, it is a matter of competition.
 As long es there’s millions of blogs and news websites publishing good content every day, you can’t expect a good search engine ranking by having your website static for years.